NoviceLive/pat/readme.md

 Note that the Windows binaries are cross compiled via mingw-w64.

-Also note that the source code can not be compiled successfully with Microsoft C compiler without modidification.
+Also note that the source code can not be compiled successfully with Microsoft C compiler without modidification due to the use of variable length arrays, etc.

 Download the binary for your system and add the directory which contains it to the shell's search path